 The Middle East Council of Churches is proud to announce the Bridges to Bethlehem Christmas documentary series.
 This series of 12 short documentaries showcases the rich diversity of tradition surrounding the celebration of the coming of the Christ child across the Middle East.
-Filmed in five countries (Syria, Lebanon, Palestine, Egypt and Iraq), the series represents the liturgical customs of churches from all four ecclesiastical families of the Council — the Orthodox, Eastern Orthodox, Catholic and Protestant families.
+Filmed in six countries (Syria, Lebanon, Palestine, UAE, Egypt and Iraq), the series represents the liturgical customs of churches from all four ecclesiastical families of the Council — the Orthodox, Eastern Orthodox, Catholic and Protestant families.

 Click here to watch the entire series.

 Each documentary was filmed during Advent and Christmas services in December 2017 and January 2018, and then edited in real-time to be released during the same season of Christmas.
 The churches represented in the series are:

 — Syriac Maronite Church of Antioch (released 29 December, 2017)

 — Evangelical Lutheran Church in Jordan and the Holy Land (released 30 December, 2017)

 — Syriac Orthodox Church (released 1 January, 2018)